Structure and curriculum

 5

-Environmental Economics
+Environmental and Ecological Economics

 Fundamentals of natural resource economics; supply, demand, and market types; externalities, public goods, and ecosystem services; monetary valuation of environmental impacts; economic instruments of environmental policy; extended cost-benefit analysis; introduction to ecological economics.